-At the Root of Your Pain: EMG and NCV Testing
+At the Root of Your Pain: EMG & NCV Testing Texas

 The human body is a fascinating instrument that runs on a complex series of pre-determined and impressively hardwired cause-and-effect nerve signals.
 These signals trigger our muscles accordingly to enable things like walking, running, sitting, standing, driving and all other manner of physical activity required to live our daily lives.